exexexll/Bumpin.io/TERMS-OF-SERVICE.md

 ## 1. ACCEPTANCE OF TERMS

-By creating an account, accessing, or using Napalm Sky, you acknowledge that you have read, understood, and agree to be bound by:
+By creating an account, accessing, or using BUMPIn, you acknowledge that you have read, understood, and agree to be bound by:

 - These Terms of Service
 - Our Privacy Policy